chris-short/devopsish.com/content/post/093/index.md

 +++

-Join the DevOps'ish group on Telegram to discuss this week's latest newsletter! [https://devopsi.sh/telegram](https://devopsi.sh/telegram)

 This week was REALLY hard.
 The past two weeks are the anniversary of the worst two week span of my life.
 In 2001, I was working like a dog at Langley AFB, VA.
 It was great work but the hours were LONG.
 With a normal shift, training, and other fun outside of work hours military things there was a lot going on.
 Then my grandmother died.
 Not earth shattering but it was another ratcheting up of the stress levels

 Then I got very sick.
 I had to seek treatment in an ER after work one day for flu-like symptoms.
 September 7, 2001, the day after the ER visit, I learned one of my best friends had passed away overnight at the age of 20.
 I had recently seen him a couple of times the previous weeks between visits to UNC and him to Newport News, VA.
 On the way to the funeral, I completely broke down when passing the highway exit towards Chapel Hill, NC.